stemoutreach/CodeCreateLab/Level3.md

 It’s a great tool for learning **input/output**, **sensor data**, and **interactive display**.

+## 🎯 Learning Objectives

+By the end of this level, learners will be able to:
+- Understand and use the Sense HAT hardware components
+- Write Python code to control the LED display
+- Read and interpret environmental sensor data (temperature, humidity, pressure)
+- Capture input from the Sense HAT joystick and use it in interactive programs
+- Apply programming concepts like functions and conditionals to real-world sensor inputs

 ## 🌐 Helpful References
 - [Raspberry Pi Sense HAT Documentation](https://www.raspberrypi.com/documentation/accessories/sense-hat.html)
 - [Trinket Sense HAT Simulator](https://trinket.io/sense-hat)